equinor/radix-public-site/public-site/docs/docs/topic-releases/index.md

 See  [radixconfig.yaml](/radix-config/index.md#horizontalscaling) for more details.

 :::tip
-We reccomend scaling most environments to 0 when not in use, this will save on cost and the environment 🌳💸
+We recommend scaling most environments to 0 when not in use, this will save on cost and the environment 🌳💸
 :::

 #### Example: